+Our goal in this section is to provide some technical details on the common boundary points and common supporting hyperplanes of the $p$-means in the connected double chain \eqref{eq:forward_double_chain}.
+These insights are important for our proof of Theorem~\ref{thm:same_p} in Section~\ref{sec:equality_cases}, as well as some details about equality cases in Section~\ref{sec:radii}.
+Moreover, they allow us to generalize a result about the optimality of the containment between the standard means in \eqref{eq:forward_double_chain} presented in \cite{BrDiMe} to the full double chain, while also revealing some new aspects of the optimal containment within the individual chains of the upper and lower $p$-means.
+These results about optimal containment are presented at the end of this section.

-Characterizing under which conditions equality holds in (ii) and (iii) above is our next goal.
-We first ask under which conditions the unique boundary points of two $p$-means on a ray $[0,\infty) x$ for $x \in \R^n \setminus \{ 0 \}$ coincide, which is equivalent to the equality of the respective gauge function values.
-Since two of these means are equal if and only if these boundary points are equal for all $x \in \R^n \setminus \{ 0 \}$, we achieve our goal using the upcoming two lemmas.
-Additionally, these lemmas yield by Proposition~\ref{properties support and gauge function proposition}~(i) and Lemma~\ref{basic properties of p-means lemma}~(i) results on the equality of support functions, which we do not state explicitly.
+The following two technical lemmas address the question of when the unique boundary points of two $p$-means on a ray $[0,\infty) x$ for $x \in \R^n \setminus \{ 0 \}$ coincide.
+This is equivalent to the equality of the respective gauge function values.
+By Proposition~\ref{prop:support_gauge_fct}~(i) and Lemma~\ref{lem:p-mean_basics}~(i), this also yields results on the equality of support functions, which we do not state explicitly.

 We begin by comparing upper and lower $p$-means for the same finite $p$-value.
-The cases for $p = \pm \infty$ are covered by Theorem~\ref{equality of upper and lower p-mean theorem} below.
-The containments from right to left and the implication from (iii) to (i) and (ii) in the following lemma are for $p = 0$ also shown in \cite[Proposition~15]{milmanrotemg1}.
+The cases for $p = \pm \infty$ are covered by Theorem~\ref{thm:same_p}, which we prove in the next section.
+The containments from right to left and the implication from (iii) to (i) and (ii) in the following lemma are for $p = 0$ also shown in \cite[Proposition~15]{MiRog1}.
 Note that while the second set is clearly contained in the first one, the reverse inclusion is non-trivial for $p < 1$ since $h_{\upmean{p}{K}{L}}(a) < m_p(h_K(a),h_L(a))$ is possible for general $a \in \R^n$ in that case.

-\begin{lemma} Let $K,L \in \C^n_0$, $p \in \R$, and $x \in \R^n \setminus \{ 0 \}$.
+\begin{lemma} Let $K,L \in \CK^n_0$, $p \in \R$, and $x \in \R^n \setminus \{ 0 \}$.
 Then